vitiral/artifact/README.md

  1. simple text-based format to write your requirements in ([TOML](https://github.com/toml-lang/toml)).
-This makes it easy to track your requirements with the rest of your project using standard revision control tools (git, hg, etc)
+This makes it easy to track your requirements with the rest of your project using standard revision control tools (git, hg, etc) and code reviews
- 2. workflow that is easy for developers to integrate with
+ 2. workflow that is easy for developers to integrate with and a web-ui to allow team collaboration and presentations.
- 3. UI that is familar and useful -- helping the developer track their own progress from requirements -> design -> implementation -> testing
+ 3. UI that is familiar and useful -- helping the developer track their own progress from requirements -> design -> implementation -> testing

 It is hard to keep documentation up to date, especially when it doesn't aid